Kenyans wait to know winner after tight presidential vote

 Streets have been all but deserted with businesses closed, including supermarkets and security personnel were beefed up countrywide in readiness for possible demonstrators.

-Some residents in Odinga's western Kisumu heartland were still optimistic that the tide would change in his favor.
+Some residents in Odinga's western Kisumu heartland were still optimistic that the tide would change in his favour.

 "People should be patient; in 2007 Mr Odinga was leading against Mwai Kibaki in preliminary results.
 The following day when we woke up, things turned upside down and Kibaki won the elections.
 I believe the same thing could happen," said 31 year old Christopher Otieno, a businessman.